CET Colombia Study Abroad

 Snapshot

-You take one core course, a two-week Spanish intensive, one direct-enroll course, and build the rest of your curriculum according to your Spanish level to meet the total 15 to 18 recommended credits.
+Beginning and intermediate-level Spanish speakers take one core course, a Spanish course, one direct-enroll course, and two or three CET electives to meet the total 15 to 18 recommended credits.

 You take this 3-credit course that is taught exclusively for CET students.
 This course is initially taught in English, but as your language skills improve, your teachers introduce more Spanish instruction.